Young Hearts Run Free

 Rita Hayworth dies on 15th May, aged 67.

-The USS Stark is hit by an Iraqi missile.
+The USS Stark is hit by two Iraqi Exocet missiles on 17th May.
 37 of the crew are killed.

-On 28th May a 19-year-old West German, Mathias Rust, lands his Cessna plane on Moscow's Red Square.
+On 28th May a 19-year-old West German, Mathias Rust, lands his Cessna plane on Moscow's Red Square, having flown there from Helsinki.
 He is subsequently sentenced to four years in a Soviet labour camp, where he serves 432 days.

 |

-Princess Anne is given the title "Princess Royal".
+Princess Anne is given the title "Princess Royal" on 13th June.

 On 14th June, at the age of 73, Willy Brandt steps down after 20 years as head of Germany's Social Democrats.